Scottish Trust Deeds

 - Your only income is from benefits and there is no realistic contribution or asset value.

-- You can repay your debts in full within four years through another route.
+- You can repay your debts in full through the Debt Arrangement Scheme or another route.

-- Your debts are mainly excluded debts, such as court fines, child maintenance or some student loans.
+- Your debts are mainly excluded debts, such as court fines, maintenance or student loans.

 - You are a homeowner and have not had clear advice on equity, secured lending and the risk to your home.

-- Your employment, business, tenancy or professional status could be affected.
+- Your job, business, professional registration, tenancy or directorship could be affected.

 Process